KNowledgeOnWebScale/solid-app-store/README.md

 }
 ```

-Categories are required to have an id from `https://data.knows.idlab.ugent.be/person/office/application-categories` \
+Categories are required to have an id from `https://data.knows.idlab.ugent.be/person/office/application-categories`.
-\
-Logo, description and categories are optional and will be left empty or replaced by a placeholder if absent.\
+Logo, description, and categories are optional.
-\
 More information on Solid-OIDC Client IDs can be found [here](https://solid.github.io/solid-oidc/#clientids-document)

 ## License